 Recently, I had the chance to chat with Surojit Chatterjee, the head of global mobile search ads product at Google.
 Surojit was one of the key product leaders behind the recently released Enhanced Campaigns.
-In this interview, we discuss the upcoming changes in detail, including what trends and behavior drove the changes, what we can expect from Google’s mobile products in the future, as well as tips and strategies for managing Enhanced Campaigns.
+In this interview, we discuss the upcoming changes in detail, including what trends and behavior drove the changes, what we can expect from Google’s mobile products in the future, as well as tips and mobile marketing strategies for managing Enhanced Campaigns.

 Larry: What’s the driving force behind the new Enhanced Campaigns?
 What is Google trying to achieve?

 Surojit: There’s a mobile revolution going on and a few things have became clear.
 First, constant connectivity.
 Mobile, laptop, tablet – I always have three devices I carry around with me.
 I’m possibly an exception because I work on mobile, but if you look around, everyone has multiple devices, and people are switching between them.

 The other thing is that devices are proliferating greatly in terms of form factor and capabilities.
 You get larger phones (“phablets”) and tablets that connect to keyboards and become a notebook.
 So the lines are blurring.
 What’s becoming super important is that people are motivated by their user context.